 People with Factitious Disorder become very good at faking symptoms and illness, therefore making it difficult for doctors to determine if the illness is real or not.
-The person may be unable to control their behavior when creating symptoms, injury or illness.
+The person may be unable to control their behaviour when creating symptoms, injury or illness.
 They will seek help for the conditions they have created but rarely for the treatment of Factitious Disorder itself, and in fact may deny any association with this disorder.

 The doctor must consider all symptoms and rule out any possible physical or other mental illnesses before diagnosing Factitious Disorder.
-If there is no apparent physical reason for the symptoms and the person continues to insist they exist, the doctor may refer them to a psychiatrist or psychologist based on the patient’s behavior and attitude toward medical treatment.
+If there is no apparent physical reason for the symptoms and the person continues to insist they exist, the doctor may refer them to a psychiatrist or psychologist based on the patient’s behaviour and attitude toward medical treatment.
 Some signs the doctor may observe include:

 - Are recommended treatments working for the symptoms and do the symptoms make sense based on test results and assessments

 - Is the person willing to undergo more testing and procedures or are they requesting them